 RTCP messages MUST always be encrypted in their entirety when the negotiated encryption algorithm is a block cipher in CBC mode.
-RTCP messages MUST NOT be encrypted when the negotiated encryption algorithm is RTCP\ENCR\NULL.
-However, the encoded RTCP messages MUST still be formatted according to section 7.6.2.2.2 when RTCP\ENCR\NULL is selected in conjunction with a non-NULL authentication algorithm (e.g., HMAC-SHA1-96 or HMAC-MD5-96).
-Security MUST NOT be applied to RTCP packets if the negotiated RTCP ciphersuite is RTCP\AUTH\NULL and RTCP\ENCR\NULL.
+RTCP messages MUST NOT be encrypted when the negotiated encryption algorithm is RTCP_ENCR_NULL.
+However, the encoded RTCP messages MUST still be formatted according to section 7.6.2.2.2 when RTCP_ENCR_NULL is selected in conjunction with a non-NULL authentication algorithm (e.g., HMAC-SHA1-96 or HMAC-MD5-96).
+Security MUST NOT be applied to RTCP packets if the negotiated RTCP ciphersuite is RTCP_AUTH_NULL and RTCP_ENCR_NULL.
 After the message is encrypted, an additional header and MAC (Message Authentication Code) are added.
-The result packet has the format in the following diagram.
+The resulting packet has the format shown in Figure 18.